 The VA is finally a step closer to making a presumptive list for Camp Lejeune.
 In fact, they actually have a list of conditions they believe are associated with the water contamination.
 According to the press release, the following list applies to active duty, reserve, and National Guard members who served no less than 30 days at Camp Lejeune between August 1st, 1953 and December 31st, 1987.
 (Marines aren’t the only ones who served at Camp Lejeune.)

 It’s important to note that this is not an official presumptive list.
 In other words, it’s not the law yet.
 It does, however, mean that we are closer than ever before to getting this list established, though.
 It also means that the official list is probably just around the corner.
 If you served at Camp Lejeune during the periods listed above and have one of the aforementioned conditions, it’s time to get your affairs in order.
 If you haven’t filed a VA disability claim before, this might be the time to do so.
-To learn more about the possible presumptive conditions, or to schedule a free evaluation, call us today.
-Our toll-free number is 1-877-526-3457.
-Or, fill out this form now to schedule a consult at a different time.
+To learn more about the possible presumptive conditions, or to schedule a free evaluation, fill out this form today.